jsonx-org/java/json/README.md

 ## 5 Sample Documents

-This section provides a sample JSON and its JSONX alternative.
+This section provides a sample JSON and its JSONx alternative.

 ### 5.1 `paypal.json`